IchaTreasure/NaijaRecipes/README.md

 <p> As a new user I'm able to do the following:</p>

-<p> Register/ sign up to use the services.</p>
+<p>• Register/ sign up to use the services.</p>
-<p> Go to the All Recipes page where all recipes will be shown.
+<p>• Go to the All Recipes page where all recipes will be shown.
 The user is also able to search for a recipe on the nav bar</p>
-<p> The user is able to add a new recipe, by clicking on the Add Recipe.</p>
+<p>• The user is able to add a new recipe, by clicking on the Add Recipe.</p>
-<p> The user is able to search for a recipe with the help of the search form on the navbar</p>
+<p>• The user is able to search for a recipe with the help of the search form on the navbar</p>
-<p> The user is able to see a single recipe by clicking on the View Recipe botton on the recipe cards</p>
+<p>• The user is able to see a single recipe by clicking on the View Recipe botton on the recipe cards</p>
-<p> The user is able to edit a recipe once the sinlge recipe is displayed</p>
+<p>• The user is able to edit a recipe once the sinlge recipe is displayed</p>
-<p> The user is able to remove a recipe.</p>
+<p>• The user is able to remove a recipe.</p>

 <h2>Features</h2>
-<p>User Registration: User's who wish to submit their work to the site will have to register first.
+<p>• User Registration: User's who wish to submit their work to the site will have to register first.
 This is done using Flask, Bcrypt and MongoDB as the database for users.</p>

-<p>User Login: As above.
+<p>• User Login: As above.
 Registered users must login before attempting to share work on the site.</p>

-<p>Messages indicating if Username is already taken at registration, or incorrect username/password at login.</p>
+<p>• Messages indicating if Username is already taken at registration, or incorrect username/password at login.</p>

-<p>User Logout: Enables the user to end the session.</p>
+<p>• User Logout: Enables the user to end the session.</p>

-<p>Search functionality: To search for recipes by name.</p>
+<p>• Search functionality: To search for recipes by name.</p>

-<p>Recipes by categories: 5 main recipe categories</p>
+<p>• Recipes by categories: 5 main recipe categories</p>

 <h2> Future features </h2>

-<p>Comments section: Give other users the ability to comment/critique on others work.</p>
+<p>• Comments section: Give other users the ability to comment/critique on others work.</p>

-<p>Rate recipes: Rate the recipes with a star rating system.</p>
+<p>• Rate recipes: Rate the recipes with a star rating system.</p>

-<p>Add pictures </p>
+<p>• Add pictures </p>

 <h2>Tools/Technologies</h2>
 <h3>AWS Cloud9</h3>